 Engineered Hardwood Floors:

-Materials that contain high levels of formaldehyde are create a growing concern because of the negative affect to interior air quality, even long after the product has been installed.
+Materials that contain high levels of formaldehyde are created a growing concern because of the negative effect on interior air quality, even long after the product has been installed.
 The gases continue to leach into your indoor environment for many years.
 Exposure can cause watery eyes, nausea, fatigue, burning throat, difficulty breathing, asthma attacks, and even cancer in animals and humans.

 Solid Hard Wood Floors:

 What about solid wood floors?
 While definitely a better option than engineered wood or carpet, when it comes to indoor air quality, solid wood flooring has its drawbacks in other areas.
 Besides the fact that wood flooring materials result in the destruction of trees and forests, it also is more expensive than engineered wood, carpet, or stained concrete.
 It also is not as durable as stained concrete or even engineered wood.
 It must be periodically re-sanded and finished in order to keep in good condition.
 So, maintenance is an issue.
 Also, most varnishes used on wood floor finish releasing large amounts of VOCs into the air.
 The coatings and sealants may also be sources of formaldehyde.